olilanz/RooCode-Local-Evaluation/README.md

 - Consider carefully the context size.
 Have you been too optimistic, and cranked it all up?
 Check how the model was trained, and if it performs safely with extended context.

 - Is Roo Code wasting your precious context size?
-You can resort to the "Foot Gun System Prompt" feature, and reduce Roo Code's systemp prompt to what is strictly necessary for you.
+You can resort to the "Foot Gun System Prompt" feature, and reduce Roo Code's system prompt to what is strictly necessary for you.

 If all that is right, and you still find too much trouble, then it's time to focus on your prompting techniques.